tc39/proposal-iterator-helpers/README.md

 This proposal is at Stage 3 of [The TC39 Process](https://tc39.es/process-document/).

 This proposal formerly contained async as well as sync helpers.
-The async helpers have been split out to [a seperate proposal](https://github.com/tc39/proposal-async-iterator-helpers).
+The async helpers have been split out to [a separate proposal](https://github.com/tc39/proposal-async-iterator-helpers).

 ## Motivation